heramb4B/hpc-cluster-administration/README.md

 ## 🎯 About This Repository

-This repository contains **production-grade documentation** created during hands-on work across **11+ client HPC environments** spanning research institutions, government labs, and corporate deployments.
+This repository contains **HPC documentation** spanning research institutions, government labs, and corporate deployments — covering core software stack setup, configuration How-Tos, and notes from real production work.

-Unlike theoretical guides, these documents are based on **real troubleshooting, actual deployments, and production incidents** — capturing what works in the field, not just what works in tutorials.
+The collection includes general reference guides and step-by-step procedures for the HPC software stack, alongside two documents grounded in direct field experience (GPU Node Troubleshooting and H200 GPU Provisioning).

 ### What Makes This Different

-✅ **Battle-tested procedures** from production environments
+✅ **Field-tested procedures** from real production environments (GPU troubleshooting, H200 provisioning)
-✅ **Troubleshooting sections** from real incidents
+✅ **Comprehensive How-To guides** for the core HPC software stack
-✅ **Multi-vendor integration** (HPE, Lenovo, Supermicro, NVIDIA)
+✅ **Multi-vendor context** (HPE, Lenovo, Supermicro, NVIDIA)
 ✅ **Scalability insights** from small labs to 3,200-node clusters
 ✅ **GPU cluster specifics** (H200, A100 provisioning and troubleshooting)